Warag: It means papers in Arabic!

 Out of their love for “Origami & Quilling” Arts, Aisha Salman and Laith Abu Taleb created their company “WARAGAMI” as the first company in the Middle East that is specialized in paper art "Origami & Quilling" by offering kits with all the needed tools, materials, and bilingual guidebooks for different ages and levels.

-It is worth mentioning that creating this store was inspired since being students at university who share a love of paper art and who were making workshops for their colleagues in order to transfer this type of art and spread it since art is for all!
+It is worth mentioning that creating this store was inspired by students at university who share a love of paper art and who were making workshops for their colleagues in order to transfer this type of art and spread it since art is for all!

 Besides, WARAGAMI is a great way to develop the user’s creativity, patience, and motor skills.